arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 You have now to fill only the first two fields:

-* The first one is the ID of your app: this must be lowercase and without spaces.
+* The first one is the **ID** of your app: this must be lowercase and without spaces.
-* The second one is a Description of your app, and there's no restrictions on formatting
+* The second one is a **Description** of your app, and there's no restrictions on formatting

 After completing these two fields, press on the "Add application" button located at the bottom right corner of the page.

 After that, the loaded page will show you an overview of the newly created app.
 Let's see the sections:

-* Application Overview + Application EUIS: in order to use this app, you'll need the Application ID and its EUIs.
+* Application Overview and Application EUIS: in order to use this app, you'll need the Application ID and its EUIs.

 > Each EUI is a globally unique identifier for networks, gateways applications and devices.
-The EUIs are used to identify all of the parts of the LoRaWAN inside the backend server.
+The EUIs are used to identify all parts of the LoRaWAN inside the backend server.

-* Devices: here you can see and manage all the associated devices (e.g. your Portenta H7 with Vision Shield Lora, Arduino MKR WAN 1300 or MKR WAN 1310), or proceed with the registration of new one
+* Devices: here you can see and manage all the associated devices (e.g. your Portenta H7 with Vision Shield Lora, Arduino MKR WAN 1300 or MKR WAN 1310), or proceed with the registration of new one.

 * Collaborators: here you can see and manage all the app collaborators.
-Like other collaborative platforms, also here is possible to grant access with different rights to the app, to other TTN registered profiles.
+To integrate with other collaborative platforms or to manage access rights to the app with other TTN registered profiles.

 * Access keys: it's the most sensible information.
 It is basically the key to gain access to your app, so keep it safe.
 At the right, there's a little button that allows you to copy the Access Key.

 ## 2. First registration on TTN
 It's now time to connect your Arduino Portenta H7 and Lora Vision Shield to TTN.
-You'll need to upload code to the board, and here the options are two:
+You'll need to upload code to the board, so as you porbably already know, there are two options:

 * Use the [Arduino Web Editor](https://create.arduino.cc/editor) (this is the option this guide will follow)
-* Use the [Arduino IDE](https://www.arduino.cc/en/software), that is quite similar to the previous one, with the difference that you have to download and install it on your pc
+* Use the [Arduino IDE](https://www.arduino.cc/en/software), this way requires manual installation or updating the Arduino core and libraries.

 After connecting your Arduino to the usb port, be sure to have selected the right board "Arduino Portenta H7 (M7 core)" and the right port.

-The first code you need to upload and run is from an external library - named MKRWAN, and it's the FirstConfiguration sketch
+The first code you need to upload and run is from the **MKRWAN** library , and its name is _FirstConfiguration_.

-The only row you may need to update in the example code, is the one about the frequency:
+The only line you may need to change before uploading the code is the one that sets the frequency:

 ```
 ... // change this to your regional band (eg. US915, AS923, ...)
  if (!modem.begin(EU868)) {    ...
 ```

-You have to change the frequency according to your country.
+Update the frequency code according to your country.
+You can find more information about frequency by country at [this TTN link](https://www.thethingsnetwork.org/docs/lorawan/frequency-plans.html).

 Please, consider that in Australia the boards connect correctly to TTN gateways on AS923 frequencies; AU915 frequencies requires the selection of sub band 2, not yet implemented in the firmware.

-You can find more information about frequency by country at [this TTN link](https://www.thethingsnetwork.org/docs/lorawan/frequency-plans.html).

-After you've upload the sketch, open the Serial Monitor.
-The very first rows will be like these:
+Once the sketch completes upload, open the Serial Monitor.
+The following details will show:

 ```
 Your module version is: ARD-078 1.1.9